syagawa/cameyamasan/README.md

 2. Open this repository's root by Arduino IDE.
 3. setup Arduino IDE
     set M5Stack-Timer-Cam in ESP32 Arduino( not M5Stack Arduino)
-4. Connect Timer Camera X to PC.
+4. Connect Timer Camera X to PC by USB.
 5. Compile to Timer Camera X.

 ### Compile source to Camera by PlatformIO in PC